 You are about to get out of the bathroom when you noticed a red dot on the side of your nose.
 It's the first day of the week and this is bad.
 You move your face closer to the mirror to have a better look and there it is.
-You wonder why you got sudden small acne on face.
+You wonder why you got sudden small acne on the face.

 Acne is a complaint of the teenage years, but some people in their middle age and beyond still experience acne.
 Women 35 years and some even older are still prone to acne flare-ups.
 Acne can be a result of pimples, whiteheads, and blackheads.
 Once the pores of the skin get clogged it gradually become inflamed lesions.

 What's causing these skin clogging?
 Most of the sweets you eat don't cause acne.
 Even if you have dusty hair or skin doesn't cause it.
 Neither having too much sex or lack of it will not cause acne.
 So what causes acne?
 It's in your genes - Heredity - perhaps is the most common reason.

 If your parents had acne, three out of four siblings will get it, too.
 But if your sister has no acne while your face is like a battleground, you must know that other factors can aggravate an acne attack.
-Stress, exposure to sun, seasonal changes and weather can cause acne.
+Stress, exposure to the sun, seasonal changes and weather can cause acne.
 Some types of makeup and contraceptive pills can also cause a breakout.
 Women who work longer hours are especially vulnerable.
-They experience significant amount of stress, also they use makeup most of the time.
+They experience a significant amount of stress, also they use makeup most of the time.

 1. Try to change your makeup.

 For many women, makeup is the primary cause of acne outbreaks.
 Oil-based cosmetics are the primary suspects.
 The pigment components and water in most cosmetics don't cause the problem.
-The culprit is just the oil.
-The oil is a by-product of fatty acids that are harsher than your own fatty acids.
+The culprit is just oil.
+The oil is a by-product of fatty acids that are harsher than your fatty acids.
 Try to use oil-free makeup if you're sensitive to acne.